How to Start an LLC in Virginia? | 10 Steps Needed

 • The duration of the business

-The state will not accept incomplete filings, so make sure to include all necessary forms with accurate information regarding your LLC's name, location, EIN (if applicable), as well as current contact details for at least two founders or members.
+The state will not accept incomplete filings, so make sure to include all necessary forms with accurate information regarding your LLC's name, location, and EIN (if applicable), as well as current contact details for at least two founders or members.

 Virginia Articles of Organization are filed through Form LLC1011 at a $100 filing fee.
 You can file Virginia articles online or by mail.
 Consider asking your registered agent for more information if you're unsure.